-Question 11 asks if the person is not a US citizen/national, if they have a eligible immigration status.
+Question 12 asks if the person is not a US citizen/national, if they have an eligible immigration status.
 If "Yes," it then asks for an immigration document type, document ID number, if the person has lived in the US since 1996 and if the person, person's spouse, or parent is a Veteran or active-duty US military member.
-[The 1996 question is flagging the person for an evaluation of the 5 year US residency requirement for non-pregnant adults, including the ABD Medicaid covered groups.]
+[The 1996 question is flagging the person for an evaluation of the 5 year residency requirement for Low Income Families with Children (LIFC), Medicaid coverage for former foster care youth, Medicaid Expansion